-KS: In his review of Lil’ Golden Book, Rich Anderson heard a Residents influence in your work, and I can hear it too: Is that really there, or are we both just hearing things?
+KS: In their review of Lil’ Golden Book, Rachel Anderson heard a Residents influence in your work, and I can hear it too: Is that really there, or are we both just hearing things?

 Chelsea Nikkel: I have never listened to the Residents before – I suppose I should check them out.

 KS: You’ve made a number of videos for songs on the album — what is it you like about making music videos?

 Chelsea Nikkel: I like the fact that they’re free to make and I don’t have any money.
 I don’t know a lot about video making.

 I made the video for “Ice Reign” myself and I really didn’t know what I was doing.
 However, the process felt very similar to the process I go through creating and recording a song.
 When I create a song I am very aware of creating an aural atmosphere for the listener – mood is very important to me.
 So making videos feels like a natural progression – even if it’s a pretty naive one.

 KS: What would you like to do that you’ve not had the chance yet?

 Chelsea Nikkel: I’d like to tour Europe and Japan.
 I’d like to do duets with more musicians and collab with some interesting producers.
 I would like to hear my songs sampled on a great Hip-Hop track.